MartinHou/BeijingShiyouOA/README.md

 ```bash
 python get_currency_map.py
 ```
-Check if the mapping is correct and edit the file if necessary.
+Check if the mapping in `currencies.csv` is correct and edit the file if necessary.

 Then, run the crawler to get the result.